xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 I deepened my knowledge on algorithms, data structures and software development.I also empowered my skills in data analytics during my internship.

-And I had a chance to get to know Tiger Graph through its website, and I get very interested in the company's business of building a real-time graph analytics platform.
+And I had a chance to get to know Servicenow through its website, and I get very interested in the company's business of providing cloud services to enterprises.
 I'm hoping to join the team and get to know more about the engineering practice.

 I have a solid foundation in algorithms, data structures and software development.
 During my master's degree, I have had many courses that will be helpful, such as Databases, Cloud Computing, Big Data and Advanced Data Analytics.
 I am familiar with big data development, application and demonstrated my skills in building data analytics platform during my internship.